 When operating in a clustered setup, it is mandatory to set this option.
-Please check the config_sample_php_parameters documentation for more information.
+Please check the config sample php parameters documentation for more information.

-Added occ dav:cleanup-chunks command to clean up expired uploads days, but it can be specified as a parameter to the command.
+Added occ dav:cleanup-chunks command to clean up expired uploads

 When file uploads are interrupted for any reason, already uploaded file parts (chunks) remain in the underlying storage so that the file upload can resume in a future upload attempt.
 However, resuming an upload is only possible until the partial upload is expired and deleted, respectively.